matsim-vsp/matsim-vsp.github.io/_pages_en/index.md

 <div style="background-color: yellow; padding: 1rem 1rem; border: 2px solid red; border-left: 1rem solid #cf0017;">

-<p><b>03 May 2021</b> - The TU Berlin exchange email server has been attacked and in consequence is currently down.
-It is unknown how long this outage will last.</p>
+<p><b>01 Jun 2021</b> - The TU Berlin exchange email server was attacked at the end of April, but email service has now been restored.</p>

 <p>If you have been trying to contact us, we apologize.
-Please read below for help on how to reach us.</p>
+Email should be back in operation now.
+Please resend any messages if you have not heard from of us.</p>

 </div>

-### Reaching us via email

-We have set up temporary email addresses outside the TU system.
-You can contact us here:

-- Teaching: lehre.vsp@posteo.net

-- Application: bewerbung.vsp@posteo.net

-- Office: sekretariat.vsp@posteo.net

-- Covid19-Research: ricardo.ewert.vsp@posteo.net

-To reach staff directly, use the formula

-`firstname.lastname.vsp @ posteo.net`

-So for example:

-- Kai Nagel can be emailed at `kai.nagel.vsp [at] posteo.net`
-- All regular staff can be reached in the same manner.

----

 ### VSP Project websites